Connecting a Repository

 | Visibility | Public or Private |

-Step 3: Create & Connect
+Step 4: Create & Connect

 Click "Create & Connect".
 GitFig will:

-- Create the repository on GitHub
+- Create the repository on GitHub under the selected owner

-- Connect it to your Figma file
+sample-tokens.jsonfile with example design tokens - Connect the repository to your Figma file

 Repository Requirements